 Team sports as extracurricular activities are introduced at the middle school level.

 Music is an integral part of the students’ experience at our school.
-Singing and recorder playing begin in first grade under the daily guidance of the class teacher, as well as General Music classes taught by our Music Director.
+Singing and recorder playing begin in first grade under the daily guidance of the class teacher, as well as General Music classes.
 In fourth grade, students also learn to play a stringed instrument in group lessons taught by the Music Director.
-Chorus classes being in the third grade, building on the daily singing students have enjoyed since their days in the nursery and kindergarten.
-There are regular opportunities for performance at recitals, school assemblies, and seasonal celebrations.
+Chorus is introduced in the third grade to build formal technique and repertoire (often relating in some way to the particular curriculum of each grade).
+Beginning in fourth grade, students learn to play a stringed instrument in group lessons.
+There are regular opportunities for performance at school assemblies, concerts and seasonal celebrations.

 Drama, painting, drawing, modeling and coordinated movement are thoroughly integrated into every aspect of the academic curriculum, including the science and mathematics courses.
 Students learn to illustrate complicated logarithmic spirals through precise drawing with a compass.
 The pyramids of Egypt may be modeled in clay, the mythological characters of ancient Greece depicted in watercolor paintings, and the music of Medieval Europe performed on a recorder.
 Class plays are chosen (or written) according to the themes of the Main Lesson.
 First grade students may act out fairy tales or nature stories, while eighth graders may perform a Shakespeare comedy.
 Every student illustrates his or her own Main Lesson books and reports, creating original textbooks full of artistic and academic endeavors.